-(q) Going Concern
+(s) Going Concern

 United Firefighters Union of Australia Tasmania Branch has not received or provided any going concern support.
 The Branch does not have any going concern agreements in place with any other entity.
+No other entity has administered the financial affairs of the Branch.

-2 Revenue
+2. Revenue